67 Credits | 2 Years

 Graduates can further their education by transferring their credits to earn a bachelor's degree.

-Fit My Life programs accommodate your life by providing an option of a part-time, evening and/or weekend course schedule throughout your entire education, making it easier to work around childcare, work and other responsibilities.
+This part-time program accommodates your life by providing an option of an evening and/or weekend core course schedule throughout your entire education, making it easier to work around childcare, work and other responsibilities.

 This program enhances the classroom lectures, skills, simulation trainings from the EMT-Paramedic program to round out the associate degree as a Paramedic Technician.